Mercerenies/latitude/spec/i_syntax_and_semantics/ch4_evaluation.md

 are undefined if a scope object is made to be part of an inheritance hierarchy that does not contain `Object`.

+A lexical and dynamic scope are said to be paired if the lexical scope contains a slot called `dynamic` whose value is the dynamic scope, and the dynamic scope has a slot called `$lexical` whose value is the lexical scope.

 At the top-level, there is a global scope object.
 This global scope object has a `global` slot that contains itself.